dexkode4/WeatherApp/README.md

 ### Weather Application

-This is portable react js web application for weather forecastion and current weather condition based on a user location
+This is portable react js web application for weather forecasting and current weather condition based on a user location

 ### Technologies Used